An Introduction to Laterite

 The transformation of rock into laterite proceeds in general gradually as indicated by the steady increase of iron and decrease of silica in laterite profiles above the parent rock.
 It goes without saying that the initial products of weathering can not be called laterites.
 They also form in moderate climates and are essentially kaolinized rocks still showing the structure of the rock.
 They are called saprolites in which iron is not as strongly concentrated as in laterites.
 Some saprolites show due to finely disseminated hematite a deep-red colour and are sometimes erroneously considered as laterite.
 Saprolites as well as laterites are presently classified as residual rocks which in their part are grouped within the sedimentary rocks.

 A modern laterite definition should comprise all products of intensive tropical weathering independent of their properties and parent rocks, but exclude products of weaker weathering which also occur in moderate climate.
 Redbrown laterites on granites, granitic gneisses, clays and shales are generally hard or harden after drying, whereas laterites an basalts are commonly friable and show an intensive reddish color.
 Lateritization on alkaline rocks (nepheline syenites, phonolites) often results in formation of highly aluminious laterites (bauxites) with lighter color.
 On ultramafic rocks (serpentinites etc.) forms very soft, yellow-brown Ni-bearing goethite (nickel limonite ore).
-The described weathering products are formed by the same fundamental weathering process and can therefore be interpreted as different members of a laterite family.
+All these weathering products are formed by the same fundamental weathering process and are therefore different members of a laterite family.